Text known to Bach (Weimar 1713):

-William Whitehead’s setting was commissioned by Jeremy O’Sullivan.
+The setting of chorale 101 was commissioned by the Lithuanian Composers’ Union and composed by Jonas Jurkūnas.
 Volume 4 was published in 2017 by Edition Peters.
 Copies may still be available via their website.
 The Orgelbüchlein Project plans to publish a revised Volume 4 in due course.

 A selection of alternative and more extended compositions commissioned to complement The Print Collection.
 These are available for download only.
 To view available pieces and purchase, click HERE

-This setting was composed by Benet Casablancas and played by Colm Carey at the Chapel of St Peter ad Vincula, Tower of London.
+Composed by Jonas Jurkūnas and played by Colm Carey at the Chapel of St Peter ad Vincula, Tower of London.
 The recording was made in partnership with the European Commission representation in the UK.